Logo

 As it is the case in finance, companies should use different indicators to monitor their environmental performance and justify decisions.

-The absolute value, that is to say the total volume of induced emissions | gCO2 or gCO2eq | Measuring induced emissions, specifically their absolute volume, is an essential metric.
+The absolute value, that is to say the total volume of induced emissions

+Measuring induced emissions, specifically their absolute volume, is an essential metric.
 This represents physical flows that ultimately impact the climate.
 Global emission reduction targets are set in absolute terms, which means that governments and companies need to reduce their impact in absolute terms as well.
+This indicator is therefore crucial for companies to confront their overall impact and control and reduce their emissions in terms of volume.

-Carbon intensity, which measures the CO2 emissions of a transport per kilometer travelled and per tonne of goods transported | gCO2/t.km or gCO2eq/t.km | This concept enables the comparison of different modes of transportation, regardless of variation in weight and distance traveled.
+Carbon intensity, which measures the CO2 emissions of a transport per kilometer travelled and per tonne of goods transported

+This concept enables carriers to measure their efforts in decarbonizing their supply chain.
 Avoided emissions refer to the difference in the level of GHG emissions compared to a reference scenario, caused by an "intervention" by the organization within its environment.
+Any decarbonization lever, such as modal shift, eco-driving, or alternative fuels, can trigger avoided emissions.
+This concept help evaluate the potential impact of each decarbonization lever.